- Can I put extra bags out for collection beside my bin?

 What should I do if I have additional rubbish which will not fit into my bin?

-If you have additional rubbish which will not fit into your green bin you can either take it to one of the recycling centres or request a larger green bin.
+If you have non-recyclable waste which will not fit into your green bin you can either take it to one of the recycling centres or request a larger green bin.

 Where should I place my bins for collection?